Multi-Agent Trust Region Policy Optimization: Empirical Study

-\textbf{Cooperative Navigation.} In this task, $N$ agents must reach a set of $N$ landmarks through coordinated movements.
-In the original version of this task, the agents are collectively rewarded based on the minimum agent distance to each landmark, and individually punished when colliding with each other.
-To make it more challenging, we modified the task such that only one of the agents is rewarded.
-The other agents do not receive reward, bet they are penalized when collision.
-The agents observe the position and velocity of itself as well as the relative positions of other agents and landmarks.
+\emph{a) Cooperative Navigation:} $N$ agents must reach a set of $N$ landmarks through coordinated movements.
+In the original version, agents are collectively rewarded based on the minimum agent distance to each landmark and individually punished when colliding with each other.
+To make it more challenging for fully decentralized MARL, we modify the task, where only agent $1$ is rewarded; the other agents do not receive rewards but are penalized when collision.
+Table \ref{coop_nav_obs_rew} summarizes the observations and rewards of the agents. \emph{b) Cooperative Treasure Collection:} $N_{h}$ treasure hunters and $N_{b}$ treasure banks search around the environment to gather treasures.
+The treasures are generated with different colors and re-spawn randomly upon being collected.
+The hunters are responsible for collecting treasures and depositing them into correctly colored banks.
+The hunters do not receive any reward from collecting treasures, but they are penalized for colliding with each other.
+The banks are rewarded based on the function: